 Spoon it onto the fruit and sprinkle with coarse sugar.

 Step 3: Bake for 30-40 minutes and serve with ice cream or whipped cream.

-We were amazed at how the zest from one lime could make plain old blueberry cobbler into amazing blueberry cobbler.
+We were amazed at how the zest from one lime could make an old fashioned blueberry cobbler into an amazing blueberry cobbler.
 The topping was not as caky or doughy as some cobblers, but almost like a scone on top.
 We all loved this variation.
 For other recipes with lime zest check out this fruit salad, or granola.

 Looking for more berry desserts to make, you might like some of these: